Travel Around Seoul: Buddhist Temple Bongeunsa.

 Travel Around Seoul: Buddhist Temple Bongeunsa.
 Are you ready for an online tour?

 Today our destination is a well-known Buddhist temple Bongeunsa Temple.
 There are a few Buddhist temples with a men ‘Bongeunsa’ in Seoul.
-But the most famous one is the one which is located in the centre of Seoul, close to the business centre COEX.
+But the most famous one is the one which is located in the center of Seoul, close to the business centre COEX.

 A little bit of history…

 The temple was built in 794 and it was called the Gyeongsonsa Temple.
 According to Samguksa (history of 3 states), the monk Yong-hwe was living near Mountain Yonghuk and was studying Buddhist sutras.
 He was the chief monk in the state of Silla.
-In addition, in the 38th book of Samguksa it is noted that among the seven main royal memorial monasteries (Sachuwang-sa (사천왕사), Bongseonsa (봉선사), Gameunsa (감은사), Bongdeoksa (봉덕사), Youngmosa(영모사), Youngheunsa (영흥사), Bongyeunsa(봉은사)) there is a temple of Bongyeunsa.
+In addition, in the 38th book of Samguksa, it is noted that among the seven main royal memorial monasteries (Sachuwang-sa (사천왕사), Bongseonsa (봉선사), Gameunsa (감은사), Bongdeoksa (봉덕사), Youngmosa(영모사), Youngheunsa (영흥사), Bongyeunsa(봉은사)) there is a temple of Bongyeunsa.
 During the reign of Silla, Buddhist temples played an important role.

-The name of Buddhist temple Bongeunsa is mentioned in the history of all 3 states: Silla, Koryo, Joseon.
+The name of the Buddhist temple Bongeunsa is mentioned in the history of all 3 states: Silla, Koryo, Joseon.
 The construction of the temple began under King Hyegong during the reign of the Silla Dynasty.
-During the reign of the state of Koryo, the Buddhist temple Bongeunsa was located in the capital in the city of Gyesong, and was considered as a very important temple.
+During the reign of the state of Koryo, the Buddhist temple Bongeunsa was located in the capital in the city of Gyesong, and was considered a very important temple.